Iot-94240-PranaliBhosale-sunbeam/Smart_Environment_Monitoring_System/README.md

 The system is modular and scalable, allowing easy integration of additional sensors as per project requirements.

+## Documentation
+System architecture and protocol-related documentation is available in the `docs/` directory.

 ## 🔧 Hardware Components
 - ESP32 Development Board
 - Environmental Sensors (DHT11, MQ2 – currently implemented)